collective/collective.recipe.backup/README.rst

     I guess hard links will not work on Windows.
 When you set this to false, we fall back to a simple copy (``shutil.copytree`` from Python in fact).

+``ziplocation``
+    Location where zip backups of the filestorage are stored.
+Defaults to ``var/zipbackups`` inside the buildout directory.

 An example buildout snippet using various options, would look like this::